Frequently Asked Questions About Lake George

 From Lake George Village to Bolton Landing and beyond, there are a few different public parks and areas where charcoal grills are available for use.

 Lake George Village has a combination of metered street parking and paid parking lots.
-Some of the metered spots are older, quarter-fed machines, while others are dollar-fed pay stations.
-On-street parking is generally $1/hour, while the paid parking lots typically run about $2/hour.
+Most of the metered spots require the use of a pay station where you are issued a ticket that can be placed on your dashboard.
+There are also older quarter-fed machines in some spots.
 Be diligent about feeding your meter and always look for "No Parking" signs to avoid getting a ticket.
 Find out more about parking here »

 If you took public transportation to get to Lake George, or would prefer to travel around the area without having to worry about parking, there are multiple transportation options to consider.
 Lake George has several reliable taxi companies and car services, as well as ride sharing.
 Greater Glens Falls Transit also operates a public trolley throughout the summer.